#

 Command Syntaxopenit_oconfinit -u "C:/Program Files/OpeniT/Core/Configuration/module-activation/system_analyzer.root.systemanalyzer.sar.active=true"

-should run to reflect the configuration.
-By default, this happens every 6 hours, but if you want to activate the monitoring and collection of system performance reports for SAR immediately, run the command:
+By default, module activation changes are applied every 6 hours.
+However, if you want to activate the monitoring and collection of system performance reports for SAR immediately, run the appropriate command based on your system setup:

 SAR is a Unix System command that reports various system loads, including CPU activity, memory usage, interrupts, device load, network activity, and swap space utilization.
 It provides information on machine load, input/output usage, and other system activities.